LeperBoi/Soul/README.md

 The "Chaos Star" is used to represent emotions due to its similarity to Plutchick's wheel.
 Various tips are used to represent whether an emotion is externalized or internalized.
-Additionally, there is the "repressed" option for when an emotion is "bottled up" and "displaced" (stemming from spirit rather than soul).
+The "repressed" option is for when an emotion is "bottled up" and "displaced" (stemming from spirit rather than soul).
+Lastly, there is an "Empathy" option to indicate that an emotion is sourced from Empathy (mirror neurons).
 Needs are simpler with a "met" or "unmet" option.
 The idea of a "violated" option hasn't been fully ruled out.

 This model is of The Soul, but can be daisy-chained to represent the emotional aspects of a "Spirit"